 - Engage in new physical activities (stairs, hikes, change the pace of the walk, etc.)

 - Start new gentle training programs (sit, shake, fetch, roll, stay, heel, catch, etc.)

 - Use different brushes and combs and switch them up for frequent home grooming sessions.

-- For older dogs, try warm compresses before exercise, then cool ones afterwards.
+- For older dogs, try warm compresses before exercise, then cool ones afterward.

 - Massage your dog.
 Meditate with your dog.
 Question and talk to your dog.

-Go ahead.
-Make a list of things that would work for your dog, and don’t put limitations on these things.
-You will be surprised at what your loved dog is still capable of.
+Your own dog probably has his own list of things that makes him super happy.
+Be sure to add her specific favorites to the list above.
+Don’t put limitations on these things.
+You will be surprised at what your loved dog is still capable of!

-Finally, stick to it fiercely.
+Don’t just do these things a few times, and then forget.
+Do them consistently, as many as possible.
+Stick to this fiercely.
 Without discipline, life’s flow will carry you downstream, leaving your dog on the bank of the river.